MuhammadMuneeb007/BioStarsGPT/README.md

 ### Script: `Step5.2-EDA_Questions_Answers.py`

-This script performs comprehensive exploratory data analysis of a question-answer dataset with a focus on publication-quality visualizations.
+This script performs comprehensive exploratory data analysis of a question-answer dataset with a focus on visualizations.
 It loads question data from JSON files, analyzes answer distributions (YES/NO responses), and examines tag frequencies associated with each answer type.
 The script generates multiple visualizations including answer distribution charts, tag frequency plots, question and explanation length distributions, and word clouds to visualize common terms.
-It calculates detailed vocabulary metrics (Type-Token Ratio, Yule's K, hapax legomena) and creates sophisticated visualizations like radar charts for content richness analysis and Zipf's law plots to examine vocabulary distribution patterns.
+It calculates detailed vocabulary metrics (Type-Token Ratio, Yule's K, hapax legomena) and creates visualizations like radar charts for content richness analysis and Zipf's law plots to examine vocabulary distribution patterns.
 The script also analyzes vocabulary overlap between questions and explanations with custom visualizations, visualizes tag co-occurrences, and implements extensive text preprocessing to improve analysis quality.
-All visualizations use publication-quality styling with careful attention to typography, color schemes, and annotations, with results saved to a designated directory and metadata stored in an EDA.json file for further reference.
+Results saved to a designated directory and metadata stored in an EDA.json file for further reference.

 #### Usage: